GiuliaGallorini/react-contact-keeper-MERN/README.md

 POST - When you submit something to the server, ex. filling a registration form<br>
 PUT - Update something that is already on the server<br>
 DELETE - When you delete something from the server<br>

+## EXPRESS

+for the backend<br>

+## CONFIG

+a folder with files to connect the app to the database MongoDB<br>

+## EXPRESS-VALIDATOR

+to validate the fields of the data inserted, ex. for a new user the field "name" and "email", so the user can register and be added to your database<br>

+## BCRYPTJS

+to encrypt the field "password", that will not be saved and stored as plain text, but as a long hash<br>

+## JsonWebToken

+JsonWebToken is a dependency that creates a special token: this token has a payload in it, and it is sent to access protected routes.<br>
+JWTs are credentials, which can grant access to resources.<br>
+When a user registers, or logs in, a token is generated and sent to him, to authenticate his access.
+The token encoded appears like a long algorithm, composed by 3 parts:

+- the HEADER, that contains the algorithm and the type<br>
+- the PAYLOAD, that contains the "sub" number, the "name" and the "iat", issued at, a timestamp.
+The id of the user is what will be checked by the auth middleware<br>
+- the SIGNATURE<br>

+In the authentication route the user registers or logs in, he gets a token, and then he sends that token to access the protected route.

 ## Code & Resources